Omarmarei/Omarmarei/README.md

 # Hi there 👋

-Hi, I'm Omar, a tech enthusiast with a strong foundation in business development.
-Although my professional background is in mechanical equipment business development and sales, I've always been deeply passionate about technology.
-From my school days, where I enjoyed rooting Android devices and experimenting with Linux Ubuntu, I've constantly explored new tools and technologies.
-Over time, I've developed a keen interest in programming, particularly in full-stack web development with Python, PHP, and JavaScript.
+Hi, I’m Omar — From Business Strategy to Agile Product Execution

+I come from a strong business development background in the mechanical equipment industry, but my passion has always been in technology and digital innovation.
+From rooting Android devices in high school to experimenting with Linux and open-source tools, I’ve always been curious about how things work—and how to make them better.

+Over the past few years, I’ve taken that curiosity further by diving into full-stack web development, agile product ownership, and business analysis.
+I’ve built projects using Python, PHP, JavaScript, React, and Django, and I use this technical foundation to bridge the gap between business goals and software delivery.

+---

+🧠 What I’ve Been Working On

+Developed and iterated multiple React applications with custom UI components and state management

+Built end-to-end prototypes using Django and Flask for business logic and backend workflows

+Created project documentation, user stories, and simple product roadmaps to practice real-world product ownership

+Explored Next.js, Redux, and system architecture to understand how modern web apps scale

+Used tools like GitHub Projects and Jira-style boards to simulate agile workflows and backlog grooming

+---

+🚀 My Transition Focus

-Now, I'm eager to transition into a career that combines my expertise in business development with my acquired programming skills.
-I'm looking forward to roles like Technical Product Manager, Solutions Architect, or Business Development Engineer in Tech, where I can leverage both my business acumen and my passion for technology.
+I'm now open to roles like Product Owner, Product Manager, or Business Analyst in tech—where I can combine my business background with hands-on product development experience.

-- 🔭 I’m currently working on enhancing React applications  with custom components.
-- 🌱 I’m currently learning Redux and Next.js.
-- 👯 I’m looking to collaborate on innovative web development projects.
-- 🤔 I’m looking for help with mastering advanced topics in React and Django.
+I'm also currently enrolled in an MBA program to deepen my skills in digital transformation, strategic planning, and tech-enabled business models.

+Let’s Connect

+I'm always open to collaboration on innovative, user-centered software projects

+I’d love to contribute to product discovery, agile delivery, or business case validation

+Passionate about continuous learning—especially in AI for business, UX research, and data-driven decision-making

+---

-- 💬 Ask me about web development, Business analysis,  or business Development.
+💬 Ask me about product ownership, business analysis, agile delivery—or how to pivot into tech from a business background.

-- ⚡ Fun fact: I love discovering the underwater world while scuba diving.
+🌊 Fun fact: I’m a certified scuba diver—there’s nothing like exploring new depths to clear your mind and reset your thinking.

 ## Skills & Tools